 WHAT IS AN EDC FLASHLIGHT?

-An EDC flashlight is a flashlight that is designed to be carried every day.
-These flashlights are usually small, but most importantly they must be convenient to use and easy to carry.
 Features such as brightness, number of lighting modes, and beam distance can vary, but all EDC flashlights are designed with maximum portability in mind.
 The innumerable occasions you can use them in, (think roadside emergency, a dark hallway, power outage, even nightly strolls) combined with their convenience have made flashlights extremely popular to “everyday carry.”

 TYPES OF EDC FLASHLIGHTS